mpiseno/Carbon-Reduction-Data-Compression/index.md

 # Dropbox Internship and Hack Week

 <p align="justify">
 This summer I had the humbling opportunity to intern at Dropbox as a software engineer intern.
-I worked on <a href="https://www.blinkapp.io/" target="_blank">Blink</a>, a chrome extension that helps users manage their workflow more efficiently, where I built the ML infrastructure from the ground up.
+I worked on a chrome extension that helps users manage their workflow more efficiently, in which I built the ML infrastructure from the ground up.
 Having worked at several tech companies in Silicon Valley, I can say that Dropbox has been one of the most rewarding experiences I have had, even as a remote internship due to the Covid-19 pandemic.
 </p>

 <p align="justify">